Bobbi Brown Skin Long-Wear Weightless Foundation SPF 15 Review

 Review

-Results you may expect from using Bobbi Brown Skin Long-Wear Weightless Foundation SPF 15:
+Does Bobbi Brown Skin Long-Wear Weightless Foundation SPF 15 Work?

-Highly moisturizing: Bobbi Brown Skin Long-Wear Weightless Foundation SPF 15 has a moisturizing rating of 6.8 out of 10.
+According to CreamScan analysis, Bobbi Brown Skin Long-Wear Weightless Foundation SPF 15 is highly moisturizing, with a moisturizing rating of 6.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 5.4 out of 10, primarily due to the substantial concentration of Butylene Glycol (est. ≈2.5%) and Glycerin (est. ≈2.0%), and a very high occlusivity of 8.1 out of 10, mainly due to the significant content of Dimethicone (est. ≈9.0%) and Trimethylsiloxysilicate (est. ≈6.0%).